Skip to main content

 </ul>

-The c.index provides the current index of the item, allowing you to render numbered buttons (e.g., 1.
+In the example above, the c.index provides the current index of the item, enabling you to render numbered buttons (e.g., 1.
 Click Me, 2.
-Submit). { positioning: true } enables these additional context properties.
+Submit).

-View Recycling
+View recycling

-All views are discarded and recreated whenever the array changes.
+• recycle: false All views are discarded and recreated whenever the array changes.

 Let's look at an example without recycling: